20 Dec A Magical Christmas Getaway in Alsace

 - Appartements Paola, Pamela, Patricia et Pascale: located in the heart of Strasbourg, this property has an excellent location and feature modern accommodation.
 A good value for money.

-- Find your hotel in Strasbourg: Booking hotels in Strasbourg
+- And find more hotels in Strasbourg here: Booking hotels in Strasbourg

 Where to eat in Strasbourg

 Strasbourg is full of cafes, restaurants and bars.
-You will have many possibilities to eat all types of cuisine!
+Therefore you will have many possibilities to eat all types of cuisine!

 A few places that I liked: